University, Hayes and Orton Halls

-University, Hayes and Orton Halls are three historic buildings on the Oval at the Ohio State University in Columbus, Ohio.
+University, Hayes and Orton Halls are three historic buildings on the Oval at the Ohio State University in Columbus, Ohio, US.
 On July 16, 1970, they were added to the National Register of Historic Places.
 The original University Hall was demolished in 1971, and removed from the National Register that year.

 University Hall

 The original University Hall was constructed in 1873, and contained a majority of the university functions, including both student and faculty housing.
 It was the first structure used for educational purposes at the school.
 After being closed in 1968 for safety reasons, the building was completely torn down in 1971.
 At this time the old hall was removed from the National Register of Historic Places.
 The current University Hall was reconstructed in its place, taking a similar exterior appearance to the original building, but updating the inner workings.
 Notable exterior differences include elimination of the east and west entrances and chimneys and alteration of the clocktower by relocating the clock and removing the roof's gables.
 The new building was completed in 1976.